Shaolin kung fu: Combat Styles

-Like the usual system of Chinese martial arts, Shaolin combat methods are taught via forms (套路 (tàolù)).
-Forms that are technically closely related are coupled together and are considered of the same sub-style.
-These are usually called the small and the big forms, like the small and big hong quan, which altogether make the Shaolin hong quan style, and the small and big pao quan, etc. There are also some styles with one form, like taizu chang quan.
-Indeed, these styles are not complete or stand-alone, this is just a classification of different forms of Shaolin kung fu based on their technical contents.
+In addition to techniques, kung fu styles teach tactics.
+Tactics govern combination of techniques for better results.
+Because tactics are not specific techniques, they could not specifically be pre-coded into two-person practices and forms.
+In Shaolin kung fu, tactics are taught via solo forms (套路 (tàolù)).
+Every form teaches some related tactics, which altogether shape a strategy.
+In Shaolin, closely related forms are coupled together, and these couples are called the small and the big forms, like the small and big hong quan, which altogether make the Shaolin hong quan style, and the small and big pao quan, etc. There are also some styles with one form, like taizu chang quan.
+These styles each teach a unique strategy.

-Shaolin kung fu has more than hundreds of extant styles.
+Shaolin kung fu includes hundreds of extant styles.
 There is recorded documentation of more than a thousand extant forms, which makes Shaolin the biggest school of martial art in the world.
 In the Qing dynasty (1644–1911), Shaolin monks chose 100 of the best styles of Shaolin kung fu.
 Then they shortlisted the 18 most famous of them.
 However, every lineage of Shaolin monks have always chosen their own styles.
 Every style teaches unique methods for fighting (散打 (sàndǎ)) and keeping health via one or a few forms.
 To learn a complete system, Shaolin monks master a number of styles and weapons.
 The most famous styles of Shaolin kung fu are: